About NOMADasaurus

 It was the first time in three years that we had stayed in one place for more than 19 days, and we focused all our energy on hanging out with friends, eating healthy, going to the gym, studying SEO and affiliate marketing, and growing the business.
 It was exactly what we needed.

 Feeling rejuvenated, at the beginning of 2017 we flew to South America and went on an 11-day expedition to Antarctica.
 At the time a sponsored trip to Antarctica was considered the pinnacle for travel bloggers, and we were so thankful that the company took a chance on us.
-It was by far the greatest place we had ever visited, and kickstarted a love affair with the polar regions.
+It was by far the greatest place we had ever visited, and kickstarted a love affair with the polar regions that, as it turns out, now sees us returning almost every year.

 For the rest of the year we wandered around Argentina, Chile, Brazil, Peru and the Galapagos Islands.
 During that time we were hired for an incredible campaign to mark hiking trails in Kyrgyzstan, one of our favourite countries in the world, but for the most part, we travelled overland around South America.